 The significant reduction in operating costs and potential for steady revenues can make the CuMo Project profitable under most economic conditions.
 Estimated production costs are less than $4 per pound molybdenum or $0.51 per pound copper equivalent.

 American CuMo initiated a 15,000 foot diamond drilling program in May 2012 to further explore the project.
 To date, sixty percent of the deposit has been drilled and assays show the deposit boasts excellent continuity grade continuity.
 The drilling program was completed in October 2012 for a total of 4,713 meters in nine holes.
 All holes intersected molybdenum-bearing mineralization with some holes ending prematurely in higher grade areas.
-The Company will announce all results from the drilling program as they become available.

 In keeping with the Company’s commitment to sustainable natural resource development, American CuMo has engaged an inter-agency task force to fully address any environmental concerns.
 The CuMo Project sits near the head of Grimes Creek, a tributary of the Boise River.
 The project area lacks any endangered species or plant life and is not located in a wilderness or pristine area, but a heavily disturbed and mildly contaminated area of historic mining and logging.
 Logging and mining activity over the past 100 years has contaminated the creek, according to the Idaho State Department of Environmental Quality.